Tokyo 2020 Summer Games

 Easy-to-make medals to award at parties!
 This is not a printout, but a simple craft made from the lid of a frozen juice can.

-Information on Brazil, including maps, the flag, printouts, quizzes, and coloring activities.
+Information on Japan, including maps, the flag, printouts, the Japanese language, and arts and crafts activities.

 The Olympic Flame and Torch Relay, with a coloring page of the torch from the Sydney Olympics in 2000.